Australasian MARS – Multicentre Aspiration Risk Study

 Why do we need MARS?

-The MARS project is designed to provide the best evidence yet on the safety of Sip Til Send.
+The MARS project is designed to provide the best available evidence regarding aspiration rates with safety of Sip Til Send, particularly in adult cohorts and in emergency settings where there is very limited evidence.

 Study design

-As of May 2025, there are 40 hospitals registered for the MARS project, spanning all parts of Australia and New Zealand
+As of January 2026, there are 45 hospitals registered for the MARS project.

 Study progress